GitJournal/gitjournal.io/content/support.md

 Change `NOTES_FOLDER` to where your notes are present.

-## Pro Mode
+## Discounts

-Sustaining an Open Source Project can be challenging in the long term.
-The idea with GitJournal is to be a 100% Open Source Project - No Open Core model.
-Currently we are experimenting by having a subscription based Pro mode, which can be activated by paying the amount you feel appropriate.

-No matter what you pay, all pro features will be accessible to you.

-We didn't feel comfortable charging a standard 5-10$/month as that can be a significant amount in some countries.
-Depending on your country the lowest amount might be 1-2$ / month.
-If this amount is too high, please contact me, and I can accordingly lower it for that country.

-Additionally, if you really like GitJournal, but cannot afford it, please [email me](mailto:vhanda@gitjournal.io).
+If you really like GitJournal, but cannot afford it, please [email me](mailto:vhanda@gitjournal.io).
 I'll be happy to give you Pro access for free.
 Money isn't the primary motivator for this project - It's more important that people have control over their data.

 ## What about Encryption?